Best native plants for Midwest gardens

 There are three big reasons to plant native:

-- Native plants give bugs, birds, and butterflies the food and homes they need
+1. Wildlife support.
+Native plants give bugs, birds, and butterflies the needed food and homes.

-- Native plants are gorgeous: your neighborhood or yard will look incredible
+3. Native plants are gorgeous, and some last for generations.
+Your neighborhood or yard will look incredible with minimal work.

 We’ve organized it by flowers, grasses, vines, shrubs, and trees.
-Don’t forget to bookmark this page so you can find your favorites, no matter if you’re at the nursery or exploring a friend’s garden.
+Remember to bookmark this page to find your favorites, whether at a native nursery or exploring a friend’s garden.

 Native flowers for Midwestern gardens